GrosSacASac/DOM99/readme.md

 dom99 does not attempt to invent for the nth time how to write `if` statements and `for loops` inside HTML.
 Put logic in JS, and mark-up that you already know in HTML.

-### Designers and coders can works on the same files
+### Designers and coders can work on the same files

 Elements in the mark-up linked to the DOM use `data-*` instead of the overused `class` and `id`.
 The benefits to this approach is that the js programmer can safely add data-attributes to stylized components without breaking the styles, and the designers can safely add `classes` and `ids` without breaking anything.